17 Oct Taxable Benefits Setup – Medical Service Premiums

 Providing an insurance plan for your employees is not only a great way to help keep them healthy and happy, but if they have an option to include their loved ones, it can keep their whole family healthy as well.
-Generally speaking, an employee health plan requires some money be paid on the employee’s behalf (for their BENEFIT) and the rest by the company to the insurance company.
-Even if the employee never actually receives the money that the company pays for this insurance on their behalf, it’s important to understand that all or a portion of this money is considered to be income, and as such needs to be taxed accordingly.
+All health plans require the company to pay money to the provider for the Employee’s Medical Service Premiums (MSP).
+The difference though is what amount a company is paying for the employee, versus what portion the employee pays from their own pocket.
+Even if the employee never actually receives the money that the company pays for these premiums on their behalf, it’s important to understand that all or a portion of this money is considered to be taxable income, and as such needs to be taxed accordingly.

 This article will speak in generalities because although most plans are very similar, there can be differences.
 Be sure to ask the benefit’s provider what parts of the plan are taxable and what parts are not.
 A client asked me once for clarification on their premiums that looks something like this:

 Even though there are a few different amounts listed, not all of them are a taxable benefit!
 By consulting this provider’s site, they had a handy guide (as most do) that stated only the ‘Life AD&D’ and ‘Dependent Life’ portions were taxable.
 So really there are two amounts we are considering in this statement.